 Before having surgery, you'll be asked to provide official written consent.
 It's important to discuss all of your concerns about your condition and the surgery with your surgeon before you sign this form.
 In most cases, your surgeon will volunteer a great deal of information, but don't hesitate to ask any questions you still have.
 Your doctor should be willing to take whatever time is necessary to make sure that you are fully informed.

 Determining the Cost and How You Will Pay

 Before your surgery, ask about your surgeon's fees.
 Many surgeons volunteer this information; if yours doesn't, don't hesitate to ask.
 You can find out about hospital rates from the hospital business office.
 In addition to surgeons' fees and the costs of hospitalization, you will also be billed for the professional services of others involved in your care, such as the anesthesiologist and medical consultants.

 You will probably want to check your health insurance plan to see what portion of these costs it covers.
 If your insurance plan will not pay all of the anticipated costs and you cannot afford the difference, discuss this situation frankly with your surgeon.

 Making the Right Choice

 The most important criteria for choosing your surgeon is your ability to trust the doctor.
-When you meet with your surgeon, speak with her and listen carefully to her plans and explanations.
-You need to feel comfortable with what your surgeon says, how she says it, and how relaxed and confident you feel with the level of care.
+When you meet with your surgeon, speak with and listen carefully to plans and explanations.
+You need to feel comfortable with what your surgeon says, how it is said, and how relaxed and confident you feel with the level of care.